jfig39/zephyr-projects/epd_tutorials/docs/01-display-setup.md

 2. From Zephyr device to LVGL display object

-We create a display which requieres our display's resolution, colour format, and buffer infromation
+We create a display which requires our display's resolution, color format, and buffer information

 ```c
 lv_display_t *disp = lv_display_create(PANEL_HOR_RES, PANEL_VER_RES);